himanshu-dixit/Utkarsh-Dixit-Birthday/README.md

 # Utkarsh-Dixit-Birthday
 A Birthday Website For My Brother.<br>
-Fetches a random info or liner from txt file by uin '\n'.<br>
+Fetches a random info or liner from txt file by using '\n'.<br>
 Bright Colors are displayed randomly.
 A new line is presented at every refresh.